Total Wellness Program

 - Sample Step 1 Study Plan

 Choosing a medical specialty is one of the most important decisions you’ll make, and the process can be daunting.
-Career guidance can be found at the Office of Student Affairs which offers a four-year curriculum of presentations, workshops, resources, and the AAMC’s Careers in Medicine (CiM) program to help you identify your career goals, explore specialty and practice options, choose a specialty, select and apply to residency programs, and make good career decisions.
+Career guidance can be found at the Office of Student Affairs & Admissions which offers a four-year curriculum of presentations, workshops, resources, and the AAMC’s Careers in Medicine (CiM) program to help you identify your career goals, explore specialty and practice options, choose a specialty, select and apply to residency programs, and make good career decisions.

 - Introduction to The Match presentation